Teochew opera: Teochew opera in Hong Kong

 In the early days of Hong Kong opening up as a trading port, a large number of Chiuchow (Cantonese for Teochew) people came to Hong Kong to make a living.
 Following them came performers of Chiuchow operas and movies.
 It is believed that Chiuchow operas in Hong Kong begun during the Guangxu Emperor (光緒帝, 1875－1908) period.
 In the middle of the last century, Chiuchow opera movies also became popular throughout Southeast Asia, and Chiuchow theatrical troupes were established in Hong Kong to train local talents.

-By the 1960s and 1970s, the Bon Festival (盂蘭盆節), or Ghost Festival (鬼節) in the seventh lunar month was the heyday of Chiuchow opera performances, with tented performances set up in more than 50 neighborhoods throughout Hong Kong.
+By the 1960s and 1970s, the Ullambana (盂蘭勝會), or Ghost Festival (鬼節) in the seventh lunar month was the heyday of Chiuchow opera performances, with tented performances set up in more than 50 neighborhoods throughout Hong Kong.
 The performances lasted non-stop for three days and three nights, staging more than 160 performances in one such festival.

 Today, Chiuchow opera in Hong Kong has declined.
 Its presence has been reduced to only a few Chiuchow opera tents set up during the Bon Festival in districts with a larger Chiuchow population, such as Shau Kei Wan, Kowloon City District and Central & Western district.